MicrosoftDocs/architecture-center/docs/guide/multitenant/service/key-vault.md

 ### Shared vault

 You might choose to share tenants' secrets within a single vault.
-The vault is deployed in your (the solution provider's) Azure subscription, and you are responsible for managing it.
+The vault is deployed in your (the solution provider's) Azure subscription, and you're responsible for managing it.
 The shared vault approach is the most commonly used isolation for Key Vault, and is the best choice for many solutions.

 You might choose to deploy multiple shared vaults.
 For example, if you follow the [Deployment Stamps pattern](../approaches/overview.yml#deployment-stamps-pattern), it's likely you'll deploy a shared vault within each stamp.
 Similarly, if you deploy a multi-region solution, you should deploy vaults into each region to avoid cross-region traffic latency when working with the data in your vault.

-When you work with a shared vault, it's important to consider the number of operations you perform against the vault, such as reading secrets or performing encryption or decryption operations.
+When you work with a shared vault, it's important to consider the number of operations you perform against the vault.
+Operations include reading secrets, and performing encryption or decryption operations.
 [Key Vault imposes limits on the number of requests](/azure/azure-resource-manager/management/azure-subscription-service-limits#key-vault-limits) that can be made against a single vault, and across all of the vaults within an Azure subscription.
 Ensure that you follow the [throttling guidance](/azure/key-vault/general/overview-throttling).
 It's important to follow the recommended practices including caching the secrets that you retrieve, and using [envelope encryption](/azure/security/fundamentals/encryption-atrest#envelope-encryption-with-a-key-hierarchy) to avoid sending every encryption operation to Key Vault.
 When you follow these best practices, you can run high-scale solutions against a single vault.

-If you need to store tenant-specific secrets, keys, or certificates, consider using a naming convetion like a naming prefix.
+If you need to store tenant-specific secrets, keys, or certificates, consider using a naming convention like a naming prefix.
 For example, you might prepend the tenant ID to the name of each secret.
 Then, your application code can easily load the value of a specific secret for a specific tenant.

 ### Vault per tenant, in provider's subscription